-Figures 5(e)-(h) show the results of different secure schemes under the pathological condition.
-As shown in Table IV and Figure 5(b), the average message arrival rate of the pathological traffic is 2-order of magnitude larger than that of the normal traffic, and the peak has 4000~7000 arrivals per second and lasts for 3 to 4 minutes.
-Under this substantially heavy workload, all five secure schemes reach their full processing capacity.
-As Figure 5(e) shows, on average S-BGP can only process about 60 messages per second, while SAS-V and KC-RSA can handle 120 messages per second, shown in Figure 5(f).
+Figures 6 (c)-(f) show the results of different protection schemes under the pathological condition.
+As shown in Table IV and Figure 5 (b), the average message arrival rate of the pathological traffic is two orders of magnitude larger than that of the normal traffic, and the peak has $4000 \sim 7000$ arrivals per second and lasts for 3 to 4 minutes.
+Under this extremely bursty workload, S-BGP, SAS-V and KC-RSA reach their full processing capacity.
+As Figure 6 (c) shows, on average S-BGP can only process about 60 messages per second, while SAS-V and KC-RSA can handle 120 messages per second, shown in Figure 6 (d).
 Such low processing capacities of these three schemes cause unacceptably large delays up to 21 minutes.
-Using the efficient HORS signature based on Merkle tree, SPV, as shown in Figures 5(g), can process about 800 messages per second, while KC-MT, shown in (h), is able to process around 2,500 messages per second.
+Using the efficient HORS signature based on Merkle tree, SPV, shown in Figure 6 (e), can process about 800 messages per second, while KC-MT, shown in Figure 6 (f), is able to process around 2,500 messages per second.
 Both schemes have some idle time during the peak period, and they can digest the bursty traffic within a few seconds.
 Due to the accumulation effect of highly bursty traffic under the pathological workload, the average and maximum delays of KC-MT are a factor of 5 less than those of SPV.
 In the third column of Table V, we summarize the average and maximum delays of different secure schemes under the pathological condition.
-In the hybrid deployment of KC-x, the performance of a router with KC-MT as primary is between SPV and KC-MT.